 - The application: the written expression of request for admittance to the register by the applicant;

-- The application form: the by the foundation provided form for the purpose of making a request for admittance into the Register;
+- The application form: the by the institute provided form for the purpose of making a request for admittance into the Register;

 - The Commission: The Commission appointed, whether ad hoc or not, by the board of directors, which when asked advises the board and handles appeals.
 Members of the board are not part of the commission.

-Admitted to the Corporate Governance registers are those legal entities who meet with the criteria as noted in the regulations, and who the foundation have made available to a request of admittance in accordance with the regulations.
+Admitted to the Corporate Governance indexes are those legal entities who meet with the criteria as noted in the regulations, and who have made available to a request of admittance in accordance with the regulations to the institute.

 5. Application for admittance